Camellia sasanqua 'Showa-No-Sakae'Item #2210 USDA Hardiness Zone: 7 - 10

 AvailabilityAdd to Favorites

-Lovely soft pink, semi double flowers with ruffled petals and bright gold stamens emerge early to mid-season.
-Upright, slightly weeping branches display glossy, dark green foliage, providing fantastic contrast to the exquisite blooms.
+Exquisite, soft pink, semi-double, ruffled flowers with bright gold stamens emerge early to mid-season.
+Upright, slightly weeping branches display glossy, dark green foliage, providing fantastic contrast to the blooms.
 Excellent choice for a colorful low hedge, espalier, or groundcover.
 Evergreen.

-- OverviewLight Needs:Filtered sunWatering Needs:Needs regular watering - weekly, or more often in extreme heat.Average Landscape Size:Moderate growing 4 to 5 ft. tall, 6 to 8 ft. wide.
+- OverviewLight Needs:Filtered sunWatering Needs:Water regularly, when top 3 in. of soil is dry.Average Landscape Size:Moderate growing; reaches 4 to 5 ft. tall, 6 to 8 ft. wide.

 - History & LoreHistory:Sometimes referred to as Christmas Camellias, the sasanqua varieties of Camellia are native to the evergreen, coastal forests of southern Japan.
 It was introduced by Dutch traders into Europe in 1869.
 Showa-no-Sakae originated in Japan in 1928 and is believed to be a seedling of Shishi Gashhira.
 This plant was named in honor of Emperor Hirohito.The Japanese use the leaves of sasanqua to make tea, and the seeds are pressed into tea seed oil for use as a lubricant and in cooking and cosmetics.